-When Thursday, April 28, 2022 9:30 a.m.
-EDT Where Virtual meeting via audio-only webcast at https://meetnow.global/MWZFYUD
+When Where Thursday, April 28, 2022 Virtual meeting via audio-only webcast at https://meetnow.global/MWZFYUD

 The following summary contains highlights about Celestica and the Meeting.
 This summary does not contain all of the information that you should consider in advance of the Meeting, and we encourage you to read the entire Management Information Circular (the "Circular") carefully before voting.
 Page references are provided to help you find further information in the Circular.
 For more information concerning the Meeting and voting on the proposals discussed in more detail in the Circular, please see Delivery of Meeting Materials and Voting Information therein.